 We each folded a piece of watercolor paper in half and drew a simple mountain scene on the top half using a Sharpie.

 Using acrylic paint, we painted the bottom halves in blue and gently brushed in darker shades of blue and white.
-We dipped our brushes in water often to keep the acrylic wet and easier to spread & then let the paint dry.
+We dipped our brushes in water often to keep the acrylic wet and easier to spread and then let the paint dry.
 It dries quickly.

 We painted a couple of trees at a time in green paint.